Next grant meeting of the trustees will be May 2022

-The trustees will meet in January 2021 to consider applications.
+The trustees will meet next in May 2022 to consider applications.
 As is normal with our applications we are looking for evidence of the Christian commitment of the artist and also of the quality of artistic work in the recent past.
-Although the application form will stay the same, if you need special help please add a note describing your situation in under 250 words and send it with the application form and ensure that you have given an email address.
-Please submit applications by 2nd January 2021.
+Also please ensure that you have given an email address in the application form.
+Please submit applications by 27th April 2022.

 1. The Christian Arts Trust is a Registered Charity (no 282582) which, according to its deed, exists for

 - The encouragement, promotion and development of public appreciation in those arts which are essentially consistent with the Christian faith and have as their primary purpose the propagation of Christian truth and ideals.

 - Applicants should first of all ask themselves whether their aims, individually and corporately, are consistent with the objects of the Trust.